 Kate Schapira is the author of four full-length books of poems, most recently The Soft Place (Horse Less Press).
 Her 11th chapbook, Someone Is Here, will be out with Projective Industries in the summer of 2015.
 She teaches at Brown University and has led workshops and events for the RISD Museum, the Providence Athenaeum, College Visions, and as a Writer in the Schools.
 She co-runs the Publicly Complex Reading Series at Ada Books and periodically offers Climate Anxiety Counseling in Providence and other I locations.
 For more, visit http://climateanxietycounseling.wordpress.com.

-S. Tourjee is Frequency’s director, and the author of Ghost and When Tongue was Muscle (both published by Anomalous Press).
+S. Tourjee served as Frequency’s director.
+They are alsothe author of Ghost and When Tongue was Muscle (both published by Anomalous Press).
 They write in a hybrid form of prose and poetry and collaborate frequently with many different artists.
 They hold an MFA from Brown University, and are a 2015-2016 Artist-in-Residence at Joshua Tree National Park.
 More at stourjee.com.

 Maryann Ullmann taught adult ESOL at English for Action in Olneyville, as well as history, civics, and Spanish at School One.
 She holds an MFA in Creative Writing from Chatham University in Pittsburgh with emphases on Fiction and Pedagogy, and earned the program’s top fellowship for commitment to community leadership.
 She has taught creative writing in numerous community spaces including county jails, cultural centers, and afterschool programs for youth.
 She has published stories, essays, articles and poems in publications such as Permafrost, Literary Bohemian, Prime Number and Whole Terrain, among others.
 She is bilingual in English and Spanish, and has worked with English language learners from a wide variety of cultural and linguistic backgrounds.
 She’s fond of blurring the boundaries of genre, mixing realism and fabulism, and encouraging voices that the world needs more of.